ctechfilmuniversity/workshop_ws2425_matsha/docs/02_code/06_gpgpu/gpgpu_steps.md

 Technically, it is not possible to read and write the same FBO, which is why we need to have two of them.

-Instead of reading and writing to one FBOs continuously, the are two FBOs, switching the active framebuffer with each render call.
+Instead of reading and writing to one FBOs continuously, there are two FBOs, switching the active framebuffer with each render call.

 While framebuffer 1 is active and "rendered" (e.g., as prost-processing effect literally displayed), we compute the next simulation step and write that data into one framebuffer 2.
-In the next render call, framebuffer 2 become active and is "rendered", while we write into framebuffer 1.
+In the next render call, framebuffer 2 becomes active and is "rendered", while we write into framebuffer 1.
 And so on.

 ![fbo_05](./img/fbo_05.png)